codebar-ag/docs.clouddocs.ch/docs/Configuration/Sections/Documents.md

 ## 🪧 Additional Notes

 - If `infolist.enabled` is `false`, the detail sidebar is hidden.
+- `collapsed_by_default` controls whether the sidebar is initially expanded.
 - `sortable` is optional; default is `false`.
 - The `identifier` must match your data keys exactly.
 - For supported field types, filters, label translations, and validation rules, see [Shared Configurations](./SharedConfigurations.md).